ClementNerma/Rave/docs/books/hybrid.md

   // Initialize the instance
   public func %construct (@name: string) {
     // Generate a unique identifier from the static function
-    @unique_id = self::increaseCounter();
+    @unique_id = self.increaseCounter();
   }
 }
 ```

 Be aware though, writing `self` is not like writing the class' name (`Product` here). `self` is a reference that can only be used inside of a class, and which provides a way to access its private static members.
 If we had specified the class' name instead, we wouldn't have been able to access the `counter` attribute.

 When static members are private, that means they can only accessed through the `self` keyword, so from the inside of the class only.
-When they are public, they are available from the outisde of the class thanks to its name, followed by the static operator `::` and the attribute's name.
+When they are public, they are available from the outisde of the class thanks to its name, followed by the static operator `.` and the attribute's name.

 ### Practice: Let's make a map!